 In applying the DCF method, the valuation firm analyzed financial projections prepared by our management for fiscal 2013 through 2016.
 The valuation firm calculated our net cash flows to invested capital by taking our debt-free net income, as estimated by management, adding depreciation expenses and subtracting both capital expenditures, as estimated by management, and incremental working capital needs, which were estimated based on a review of an industry average.
 For the terminal year, the valuation firm applied a revenue multiple, calculated using the guideline public company method.
 A discount rate of 35% was then applied.
 To determine the discount rate, the valuation firm reviewed published investment hurdle rates typically required by institutional investors for companies of comparable size and risk.
+As part of the valuation process, we provided a multi-year projection which increased our performance expectations.
+The independent valuation firm determined that this change in performance expectations warranted a change in the discount rate from the April 30, 2011 valuation reflective of return expectations.
 The 35% discount rate reflected a 5% increase to the discount rate applied in the DCF analysis conducted as of April 30, 2011.